 Healthy Congregations have Supportive Adults

 In Baptism God brings a young person into His family full of supportive adults of many generations.
 While parents or guardians may be the most critical person in a youth’s faith life, other supportive adults can play a significant role in walking alongside youth in their faith development.
-72% of active LCMS Millennials said they had a safe person to talk to at church compared to 35% of those now unaffiliated with any church.
+Data from LCMS Youth Ministry shows the value of supportive adults, including the 2016 study which showed 72% of Millennials who remained active in the church into their 20s said they had a safe person to talk to at church in their youth compared to 35% of who were not affiliated with any church at the same age.

 Congregations should seek to connect every youth with at least 5 engaged Christian adults.
 These adults should regularly check in, provide a listening ear, and develop mutual trust with a young person.
 They should model and encourage faithful worship, Bible study, and prayer.
-Supportive adults show consistent, genuine interest and find ways to celebrate and encourage them.
+Supportive adults show consistent, genuine interest, and find ways to celebrate and encourage young people.
 All this helps each young person to feel seen and known by an adult who has their best interest at heart.

-The role of supportive adult doesn’t need to be complex or time consuming.
-Any number of adults can serve as supportive adults including parents and guardians, extended family, church workers, and older members of the congregation.
-Their connection to young people can come from deliberate program or develop organically.
-It is simple to gauge how many adults a young person is connected to by simply asking who they would feel safe turning to if they had a question, doubt or crisis.
+The role of a supportive adult doesn’t need to be complex or time consuming.
+Any number of adults can serve as supportive adults including extended family, Christian teachers and coaches, church workers, and members of the congregation.
+Their connection to young people can come from deliberate programs or can develop organically.
+A good place to start is to ask young people who they would feel safe turning to if they had a question, doubt, or crisis.

 Congregations should find ways to deliberately invest and value long-term, inter-generational relationships.
-Adults can have a meaningful impact on teen during a short season.
-However, long-term relationships are uniquely equipped to engage and re-engage youth during transition and crisis.
+Adults can have a meaningful impact on a teen during a short season.
+However, long-term relationships are uniquely equipped to engage and re-engage youth over time through congregational leadership changes and a teens’ transitions and crisis.
 These adults provide stability and a safe place for speaking Law and Gospel at appropriate times.
 There is great benefit when congregations systematically connect adults with the right capacity to help maintain quality relationships over time.

-Supportive adults prepare for and respond to celebration, transitions and crisis.
-This means knowing a young person closely enough to anticipate transition, spot rising issues and engage them at critical moments.
+Supportive adults prepare for and respond to celebration, transitions, and crises.
+This means knowing a young person closely enough to anticipate transition, spot rising issues, and engage them at critical moments.
 Being present at these key times helps young people to know these adults desire God’s best for them.
-Knowing resources, encouraging timely conversations, a keep communication open can be powerful tools that God uses to keep youth in the community of faith.
-Through the Holy Spirit, these adults can pray for young people, provide mentorship and continue to show up in whatever way that young person needs.
+Knowing resources, encouraging timely conversations, partnering with parents, and keeping open communication can be powerful tools that God uses to keep youth in the community of faith.
+Through the Holy Spirit, these adults can pray for young people, provide mentorship and continue to show up in whatever way the young person needs.

-Supportive congregations have adults who champion young people and dedicate time and energy to developing teens as disciples of Jesus Christ for life.
-These are special adults who are passionate about caring for the young people in your congregation and are willing to advocate for them.
-These youth leaders dedicate their time and energy to ensuring young people are have the place and space to grow as disciples for life.
+Supportive congregations seek to have adults who champion young people and dedicate time and energy to developing teens as disciples of Jesus Christ for life.
+Youth ministry champions are advocates for teens across the congregation.
+These are special adults who are passionate about caring for the young people in your congregation, ensuring teens have a place and space to grow as disciples for life.

 Watch the Video Summary